Extended Service Contracts: Five Myths Busted

 This article was published in the August/September 2005 issue of Trailering Magazine.

-An "extended warranty" may not offer the full coverage you're hoping for.
-Here's how to read between the lines.
+An "extended warranty" may not offer the coverage you're hoping for.
+Here's how to to find out

 How to hire the best marine surveyor to protect you interests